The new Standard Window

 When trying to commit unstaged files, SmartGit resets any Directories selection and file filter, so you see all the files that will be committed.

-The Mini-Log shows the most recent commits for orientation.
+The Recent Commits area shows the most recent commits for orientation.

 History (Graph)